amdelamar/blog/content/post/2-years-without-gmail.md

 I'm confident the ProtonMail team will build out each of these missing features eventually.
 But their core service is ready and **free** for anyone to use.
 They are still actively building more and keep listening to feedback from the [/r/ProtonMail](https://www.reddit.com/r/ProtonMail/) community to guage what features to include in the next version.
 But as it stands right now...
 I'm happy with my switch from Gmail to ProtonMail.
 Plus, I like my [custom flat theme](https://amdelamar.github.io/pm-theme/) I built for it!

-<small>_Disclaimer: I am not affiliated with ProtonMail, nor was I asked to blog about them._</small>
+_Disclaimer: I am not affiliated with ProtonMail, nor was I asked to blog about them._